SandroWissmann/Minefield/README.md

 ## About

-* Full featured cross Platform Minesweeper clone.
+* Full featured Cross-platform Minesweeper clone.
 Tested on Linux and Windows.
-Should run on MAC too.
+It should run on MAC too
 * Design based on [Windows 95 Version](http://www.minesweeper.info/downloads/Winmine95.html)
-* Written from Scratch using QT with C++
+* It was written from scratch using QT with C++

 ## Features

 * Available Difficulties: Beginner, Intermediate, Expert and Custom
-* Turn Marks on and Off
+* The Marks can be turned on and off
-* Turn Color of the game on and off.
+* The color of the game can be turned on and off
-* Highscores are saved
+* The Highscores are saved

 ## Dependencies for Running Locally

 * QT >= 5.12
   * You can download QT [here](https://www.qt.io/download).
-Developed under QT Creator.
+The game was developed under QT Creator

 ## Request

-* If you have a MAC and run it there maybe you can send me a screenshot to add to this readme.
+* If you have a MAC and run it there, maybe you can send me a screenshot to add it to this readme